albertc9/RAVEL/docs/architecture.md

 ## Aria scope

 Aria is the RAVEL 1.x generation.
 It automates the fixed CNN-Core-Generator pair-parallel, two-row streaming specialization.
-It does not perform design space search, schedule multiple inference contexts, or select replicated IP cores from a system throughput target.

 The primary workflow is a Python API:

-1. Create an ordinary hls4ml model graph from a compatible Keras/HGQ model.
+1. Create an hls4ml model graph from a compatible Keras/HGQ model.
 2. Call `ravel_hls.optimize_project()` or the
    `ravel_hls.convert_from_keras_model()` convenience API.
 3. Generate a clean hls4ml baseline in a staging directory.